The No-Math Way: Technique #5 - Use a specialty ruler

 If you are thinking about purchasing this ruler, my advice is to buy the Fons and Porter Half and Quarter Ruler.

 It's two—well actually three—rulers in one.
-You can use it to cut half and quarter square triangle units AND Flying Geese patches.
+You can use it for cutting half and quarter square triangle units AND Flying Geese patches.
 Less to buy.
 Less to store.

 The only thing you have to watch out for, is because of the dual use, there are more markings on it.
 Each technique is illustrated and diagrammed right on the ruler to make it easy.